IS THE COLOGUARD® TEST RIGHT FOR YOU?

 We can help you request your Cologuard test today from your health care provider or a telehealth specialist.

-The Cologuard test may not be the right option if you:
+When Cologuard may not be right for you

 • Are at high risk for colon cancer